CPJClare/KLD-multivariate-Student-s-t-vs-normal/README.md

-# Kullback-Leibler divergence: Optimizing nu for Bayesian Optimization with Student's-t Processes
+# Kullback-Leibler divergence: Optimizing nu for Bayesian optimization with Student's-t Processes

-For nu > 2, nu <= 30.
+For: nu > 2, nu <= 30.

 Input dimensionality: dim = 1, 2, ... , 10

 Reference

-[1] Objective priors for the number of degrees of freedom of a multivariate t distribution and the t-copula
+[1] "Objective priors for the number of degrees of freedom of a multivariate t distribution and the t-copula"

 https://arxiv.org/abs/1701.05638